nox90/securityMinion/README.md

 A serverless bot to provide secrets management for collaboration platforms (currently supports slack)

 - Uses AWS secrets manager to securely manage the secrets and a private S3 bucket with pre-signed URLs.
 - Allows storage and access to secrets on a slack channel context basis.
-All the people in the same channel will be able to list and view the secrets.
+All the users in the same channel will be able to list and view the secrets.
 - Sends audit logs to AWS CloudWatch.
 - Warns if the channel isn't private.